doerayme1224-bot/Housing_Price_Predictions/myREADME.md

 2. used the function `.to_csv()` on the subset, along with a string of what I wanted the name of the csv to be (in this case, `'cleaned_ameshousing.csv'`)
 This was to ensure that I wouldn't make any permanent changes to the original dataset
 #### Step 4: Outlier Handling with IQR Method
+1. Fetching the 1st and 3rd quartiles of a column
+2. Subtracting the 3rd quartile by the 1st to get the range
+3. Taking the range, multiplying it by 1.5, and adding that to the 3rd quartile
+4. Take the range, multiply it by 1.5, and subtracting that from the 1st quartile
+5. Making a subset of the dataframe and filtering out bounds using operands (greater than or equal to, less than or equal to) This was important specifically for creating regression plots, to ensure that they weren't affected by outliers
 ### Key Visualizations
 Include key visualizations that highlight important aspects of the data.
 Use graphs, charts, or any other visual representation to make your points.